AppiumTestDistribution/AppiumTestDistribution/README.md

 e.g `brew install libimobiledevice libplist libtasn1 usbmuxd openssl ideviceinstaller`
 3. Developer option must be enable in attached iOS device (Settings>Developer>Enable UI Automation)
 4. Appium instruments only on debug application (*.app or *.ipa), any application in release mode will not work

-##Sample Tests
+### Sample Tests
  Clone the project (https://github.com/saikrishna321/PageObjectPatternAppium) If you're application is cross-platform  and you end up  building a PageObjectPattern Framework then can run the tests across android and iOS devices connected in the same Mac OSX Host.
- (For ex: 3 android devices and 3 iOS devices connected to the same machine, you can trigger the test parallely on both platforms)
+ (For ex: 3 android devices and 3 iOS devices connected to the same machine, you can trigger the test parallel on both platforms)

 ##Configure tests